 What Should I Do if My Deposit Is Missing?

-1. Double-check that you sent funds to the correct UMA address.
+Verify that the payment was sent to the correct UMA address.

-2. UMA transactions are powered by the Bitcoin Lightning Network, which means payments cannot be reversed once sent.
+Note: UMA payments are powered by the Bitcoin Lightning Network and cannot be reversed once sent.

 What Should I Do if My Transaction Declines?